Sign In Forgot Password

 Chevra Talmud Torah followed suit, building a similar building (faced in brick rather than stucco) on South 4th and “I,” that was dedicated in 1925.

 The 1930s brought several key changes.
-Under the direction of Rabbi Baruch Treiger, Talmud Torah changed its affiliation to Conservative and its name to Sinai Temple.
+Under the direction of Rabbi Baruch Treiger, Talmud Torah changed its affiliation to Conservative.
 Rabbi Treiger also worked to form a Junior League known as “Treiger’s Tigers,” building friendships among young people from both congregations.
 Twenty years later those same youngsters would bring changes of their own.
+In the fall of 1945, the congregation took the name Sinai Temple.

 The new Temple Beth El building, located in Tacoma’s growing west end at 5975 S. 12th St., was dedicated in May 1968.
 Vic Lyon and Jerry Spellman were leaders in planning and fund-raising for the new temple.
 The building contains a number of interesting architectural, spiritual, and symbolic features (see a tour of the building here).